 If a player has enough bonuses to be visited by more than one noble at the end of their turn, that player chooses the noble to be received.

-The tile obtained is placed face-up in front of the player in question.
+The tile obtained is placed face-up in front of the player, and give that player prestige points equal to the number in the top-right corner of the tile.

 When a player reaches 15 prestige points, complete the current round so that each player has played the same number of turns.